bpandola/advent-of-code/2021/README.md

 I love the binary stuff and thinking about bits--I used an XOR too--even though you didn't really have to understand bits at a low level to get the answer.

+## Day 4: Giant Squid

+This was a good one.
+I spent a bit of time thinking about how to represent the bingo board in code.
+I knew I needed a class with various methods for `.score()`, `.has_a_bingo()`, etc.  My original thoughts had me storing multiple hash maps of grid-positions-to-numbers and numbers-to-grid-positions, but then I realized I could just take the raw grid data and generate all the winning combinations and use set operations with the currently drawn numbers to easily determine if a board had a bingo, and that ended up working quite well.

+It took me a bit of time to get everything coded up--I doubt I would have been a contender--but everything worked on the first try, which was very satisfying.
+Nice little twist on Part 2, but my code was architected in such a way that I had the answer in just a couple more minutes time.

+Still no wrong answers!